MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-consume-events-to-from-using-Kafka-endpoint.md

    <img src="media/stream-consume-events-to-from-using-Kafka-endpoint/create-esv2-kafka-endpoint.png" width="300" alt="A screenshot showing select Enhanced Capabilities.">

 3. Creation of the new eventstream in your workspace can take a few seconds.
-After the eventstream is created, you're directed to the main editor where you can start with adding sources to the eventstream.
+After the eventstream is created, you're directed to the homepage where you can start with adding sources to the eventstream.

     <img src="./media/create-manage-an-eventstream-enhanced/editor.png" width="500" alt="Screenshot showing the editor.">